ethicsai/ethical-smart-grid/docs/source/usage.rst

 Cloning is the recommended way to get the up-to-date version, and is easier if you intend to implement new algorithms and/or extend the simulator.
-Cloning also allows you to refer to data files by relative paths, whereas downloading the package from PyPi requires to refer to data files as resources of the package.
+Cloning also allows you to refer to data files by relative paths, whereas downloading the package from PyPi requires to refer to data files as package resources.

 Running a simulation
 --------------------